 Root vegetables like carrots, parsnips, acorn squash and sweet potatoes have thin skins that are really nutritious and do not need to be peeled.
-Give them a good scrubbing under cold water and you’re good to go.
+Just give them a good scrubbing under cold water.
 However, thicker, waxy-skinned veggies like turnips, rutabagas, butternut squash and celery root should be peeled.

 - ¼ cup extra-virgin olive oil

 - 1 tablespoon fresh thyme leaves or rosemary